jnozzi/cocoadev.com/markdown/ParsingTabbedNumericalData.md

-I have a model class with exactly five General/NSNumber keys plus an optional label key for a row of data, to be displayed in a table.
+I have a model class with exactly five NSNumber keys plus an optional label key for a row of data, to be displayed in a table.

 A method in my window controller parses tab-separated text data line-by-line into arrays of strings and passes each array to an initializer for the model class.
 It is possible that the label (non-numeric data) may appear anywhere in a tabbed line